 I am wondering if you would be interested in having a pen pal.
-Her name is Big Sister, and she is 6 years old.
-She loves to write, in fact she wants to become a writer.
+Her name is Big Sister, and she is 8 years old.
+She loves horses and writing, in fact she wants to become a writer.
 She enjoys sharing about her life and asking questions to learn about others.
-She is prompt to respond to letters, and is always looking to see if the mailman brought her news from her friends.
+She enjoys sending post-cards, is prompt to respond to letters, and is always looking to see if the mailman brought her news from her friends.

 She is able to correspond with Spanish or English language writers.